alkhatib/statement-purple/README.md

 The system consists of several key components:

 - **Ledger**: Main transaction processing engine that manages client accounts
-- **ClientAccount**: Individual account state with balance tracking and transaction history
+- **ClientAccount**: Individual account state with balance tracking and some transaction history for dispute resolution.
 - **Transaction Types**: Deposit, Withdrawal, Dispute, Resolve, Chargeback
 - **CSV Processing**: Flexible parsing with error handling for malformed data

 ## Key Features

-- **Decimal Precision**: All monetary amounts use 4 decimal places with banker's rounding
+- **Decimal Precision**: Using `rust_decimal`: monetary amounts use 4 decimal places with banker's rounding
 - **Account Safety**: Prevents overdrafts and maintains account invariants
-- **Dispute Handling**: Complete dispute resolution workflow including chargebacks
+- **Dispute Handling**: dispute resolution workflow including chargebacks and account locking
-- **Error Resilience**: Graceful handling of malformed CSV data and invalid operations
+- **Error Resilience**: Skipping of malformed CSV data and invalid operations
-- **Memory Efficiency**: Uses `FxHashMap` for O(1) client lookups and transaction tracking
+- **Memory Efficiency**: Handling one CSV record at a time, saving only necessary transaction data for disputes

 ## Assumptions

 ### Transaction Processing
-- **Only available funds are allowed for withdrawal** (`src/ledger.rs:113`): Withdrawals that exceed available balance are ignored
+- **Only available funds are allowed for withdrawal**: Withdrawals that exceed available balance are ignored
-- **Resolved transactions can be disputed again in the future** (`src/ledger.rs:143`): After a dispute is resolved, the transaction becomes disputable again
+- **Resolved transactions can be disputed again in the future**: After a dispute is resolved, the transaction becomes disputable again (in real life there could be a limit of number of disputes or days since transaction)
-- **All amounts in the CSV are correctly formatted with 4 decimal places** (`src/ledger.rs:205`): The system expects properly formatted decimal inputs
+- **All amounts in the CSV are correctly formatted with 4 decimal places**: The system expects properly formatted decimal inputs (Amounts could be rounded if necessary)

 ### Data Handling
-- **Duplicate transaction IDs are silently ignored**: If a transaction ID already exists (either as disputable or disputed), new transactions with the same ID are ignored
+- **Duplicate transaction IDs are silently ignored**: If a transaction ID already exists (either as disputable or disputed), new deposit/withdraw transactions with the same ID are ignored
 - **Zero or negative deposit/withdrawal amounts are ignored**: The system only processes positive amounts for deposits and withdrawals
 - **Invalid CSV rows are silently skipped**: Malformed CSV data doesn't stop processing; it's simply ignored
-- **Whitespace is automatically trimmed**: CSV parser handles whitespace around values
+- **Whitespace is automatically trimmed**: CSV parser handles whitespace around values and strips it.

 ### Account Management
 - **Transactions on locked accounts are ignored**: Once an account is locked due to chargeback, all subsequent transactions are ignored